 Differing LTV Values for a Spanish Mortgage

-The top LTV (loan-to-value) rate that a non-resident can acquire is 80%, although this may be difficult to encounter and most banks offer 70%.
-This signifies that a borrower may need to make up to a 30% deposit on the total cost of the property.
+The top LTV (loan-to-value) rate that a non-resident can acquire is currently around 60% and is the case with most Spanish lenders.
+This signifies that a borrower may need to make up to a 40% deposit on the total cost of the property.
 Additionally, Spanish banks use an affordability ratio of between 30 and 40 percent.
 In essence, this means that banks will not allow a mortgage where the monthly payments exceed approximately 35% of one’s monthly income.

 What Documentation is Required to Obtain a Spanish Mortgage?